 What I Look For When Ordering Seeds For the Following Year

-- It must be fairly easy to sow the seeds, and maintain in the garden.
+It must be fairly easy to sow the seeds and maintain them in the garden.
 The only exception I make is for snapdragons.
 I just love them too much to say goodbye!
 The netting can be a little tedious.

-- I love flowers that are cut-and-come-again flowers, which means the more you harvest them, the more they will bloom.
+My favorite flowers are cut-and-come-again flowers, which means the more you harvest them, the more they will bloom.

-To extend your harvest, deadhead, or clip any spent blooms, This will encourage your plants to send up new growth and flower stalks over long periods of time.
+To extend your harvest, deadhead, or clip any spent blooms, This will encourage your plants to send up new growth and flower stalks over long periods.

 As crazy as it sounds, now is the time to start thinking about what spring-blooming bulbs you want to order.

 The Shasta daisies were the first of the summer flowers to bloom this summer.
 These are happy flowers that are so easy to divide and transplant throughout your garden every year.